plainsignal/static/README.md

 ## Installation

-Save the program as server.go
+Save the program as main.go
 Ensure you have Go installed
 No additional dependencies required

 ## Usage

-Run the server with default settings (current directory, port 8080): go run server.go
+Run the server with default settings (current directory, port 8080): go run main.go

-Specify a custom directory and port: go run server.go -dir=/path/to/your/directory -port=8080
+Specify a custom directory and port: go run main.go -dir=/path/to/your/directory -port=8080

 Access the files through a web browser at: http://localhost:8080